icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [cycle-fav-dirs](https://github.com/cibinmathew/cycle-fav-dirs) - A plugin to cycle through your favourite directories.
 - [cycle-jobs](https://github.com/aemonge/zsh-cycle-jobs) - The ZSH Cycle Jobs Plugin is a simple yet powerful tool that enhances your terminal workflow by allowing you to cycle through background jobs using a single keyboard shortcut.
 This plugin is particularly useful for developers and system administrators who frequently work with multiple background processes.
 - [czhttpd](https://github.com/jsks/czhttpd) - A simple http server written in 99.9% pure ZSH.
+- [dbd](https://github.com/BlackFlame444/dpd-plugin) - Displays eye-catching banners whenever you change directories (cd).
+It uses figlet and lolcat to generate colorful banners, giving your terminal a stylish touch.
 - [ddev](https://github.com/voronkovich/ddev.plugin.zsh) - A ZSH plugin for the [ddev](https://github.com/drud/ddev) tool for setting up PHP development environments.
 - [declare-zsh](https://github.com/z-shell/declare-zsh) - A parser for [zinit](https://github.com/zdharma-continuum/zinit) commands in `.zshrc`.
 It allows you to perform the following actions on `.zshrc` from the command-line - enable and disable plugins add or remove snippets.
 - [deepx](https://github.com/GetAmbush/deepx-zsh-plugin) - Collection of useful and fun commands to improve workflow and quality of life.